OpenSourceBrain/Documentation/source/General/Contacts.md

 All Open Source Brain development happens openly on [GitHub](https://github.com/OpenSourceBrain/) under the Open Source Brain organisation.
 Please follow the repositories there to keep up with OSB development.

-You can also report any issues you run into on the [issue tracker](https://github.com/OpenSourceBrain/geppetto-osb/issues/new) there.
+You can also report any issues you run into on the [issue tracker for OSBv1](https://github.com/OpenSourceBrain/geppetto-osb/issues) or the [issue tracker for OSBv2](https://github.com/OpenSourceBrain/OSBv2/issues).

 ## Follow us on Twitter at @OSBTeam